 Price rallies, general price volatility and concern that prices may move lower could lead producers to insure livestock prices.
-Livestock Risk Protection (LRP) is an insurance program that covers the single peril or risk of lower prices on fed cattle and feeder cattle.
-The Risk Management Agency (RMA) administers LRP.
+Livestock Risk Protection (LRP) is an insurance program that covers the single-peril or risk of lower prices on fed cattle and feeder cattle.
+The U.S. Department of Agriculture Risk Management Agency (USDA RMA) administers LRP.
 Insurance agents sell the policies with a federal subsidy on the premiums.

 The coverage is available from 13 to 52 weeks from the time the animals will be marketed, depending on whether corresponding futures and options contracts are trading.
 Unlike options, LRP premiums are paid when the coverage ends.
 LRP coverage settles to cash market prices, so there are no delivery concerns.
+For example, the fed cattle endorsement settles to the five-area, weekly direct steer price.
 When the coverage ends, LRP pays an indemnity if the market price has fallen below the coverage price.

 To assess the coverage available, a producer should decide the livestock marketing date (or how long the coverage is needed).
-Then, examine LRP quotes to determine if an end date within 30 days of the marketing date is available.
-For a given end date, there is an Expected End Value with LPR that tracks or is close to a futures price.
-For example, consider an expected end value of $100 per cwt (the dotted line in Figure 1).
+Then, examine LRP quotes to determine if an end date within 60 days of the marketing date is available.
+For a given end date, there is an expected end value with LRP that tracks or is close to a futures price.
+For example, consider an expected end value of $100 per hundredweight (cwt) (the dotted line in Figure 1).
 Without LRP, the producer faces a price that could increase or decrease before the end date (the solid line in Figure 1).
 Each end date may have multiple coverage levels available, corresponding to different deductible levels.
 The coverage level ranges from 70 to 100 percent of the expected end value, but not all coverage levels are available at all times.
-Continuing with the example, using the 95 percent coverage level implies a 5 percent deductible resulting in a Coverage Price of $95 per cwt (Figure 1).
-The deductible is the vertical difference between point a and point b or $5 per cwt.
+Continuing with the example, using the 95 percent coverage level implies a five percent deductible, resulting in a coverage price of $95 per cwt (Figure 1).
+The deductible is the vertical difference between point a and point b, or $5 per cwt.

 The coverage comes at a cost.
-LRP premiums track or are similar to option prices before the subsidy.
+LRP premiums track, or are similar to, option prices before the subsidy.
 Unlike when buying options, LRP premiums are not paid until the end of the coverage period.
 However, the cost of LRP is incurred regardless of what happens to cattle prices by the end date.
 The premium is the vertical difference between point b and point c in Figure 1, assumed to be $3 per cwt after any subsidy.
-The result of combining the coverage level and the premium is the LRP Floor of $92 per cwt that increases as the futures prices increases (the dashed line in Figure 1).
-The LRP Floor is the minimum price a producer can expect, and it is the minimum of the coverage level price less the premium or the futures price less the premium.
+The result of combining the coverage level and the premium is the LPR floor of $92 per cwt that increases as the futures prices increase (the dashed line in Figure 1).
+The LRP floor is the minimum price a producer can expect, and it is the minimum of the coverage level price, less the premium or the futures price, less the premium.

 LRP indemnity payments are figured relative to the coverage price.
 If prices fall by the end date, then LRP pays any difference if the actual end value is below the coverage price.
 The end value is based on a cash price observed on the end date.
 In the example, if the actual end value falls to $85 per cwt, then the indemnity would be $10 per cwt, and the producer would receive the net amount of $7 per cwt from LRP.
 When added to the cash price of $85 per cwt, the producer has a price equal to the LRP floor of $92 per cwt.